AppleCommander/applecommander.github.io/docs/acx.md

                       Specify which directory to place files.
 ```

-## Identifying disk
+## Identifying a disk

-`acx` differs from `ac` in that the primary disk image is _always_ specified by the `-d` flag.
+`acx` differs from `ac` in that the primary disk image is always specified by the `-d` flag.
 However, this can be painful when running a series of commands.
 To simplify usage, the environment variable `ACX_DISK_NAME` can be set to simplify scripting.

 This means that a sequence of commands that look like this:
 ```